thomaschaplin/image-to-totp/readme.md

 #### Tests

 - Run the tests `npm test`
-- Run the tests with coverage `npm test:coverage`
+- Run the tests with coverage `npm run test:coverage`
+- Run the tests with mutation testing `npm run test:mutation`

 ---